Blazemeter/taurus/site/dat/docs/Installation.md

 **Important!**
-- You need to install fresh `setuptools`, `wheel`, and `Cython` before installing everything else with `bzt-pip`, with the following command: `bzt-pip install setuptools wheel`.
+- You need to install fresh `setuptools`, `wheel`, and `Cython` before installing everything else with `bzt-pip`, with the following command: `bzt-pip install setuptools wheel Cython`.

 ### Installing Taurus Manually